 It serves as an occasion to inform citizens of violations of press freedom - a reminder that in dozens of countries around the world, publications are censored, fined, suspended and closed down, while journalists, editors and publishers are harassed, attacked, detained and even murdered.

 It is a date to encourage and develop initiatives in favour of press freedom, and to assess the state of press freedom worldwide.

-It serves as a reminder to governments of the need to respect their commitment to press freedom and is also a day of reflection among media professionals about issues of press freedom and professional ethics.
+3 May acts as a reminder to governments of the need to respect their commitment to press freedom and is also a day of reflection among media professionals about issues of press freedom and professional ethics.
 Just as importantly, World Press Freedom Day is a day of support for media which are targets for the restraint, or abolition, of press freedom.
-It is also a day of remembrance for those journalists who lost their lives in the exercise of their profession.
+It is also a day of remembrance for those journalists who lost their lives in the pursuit of a story.